 When you’re sympathetic to their needs and circumstances, they’ll be more willing to work hard.
 You show appreciation to employees and in turn, empower them to do the same.

-Empowering employees to work harder and better improves the entire company and boosts retention—a win-win for everyone.
+Empower employees to work harder and, in turn, you will see improvements across the entire company including retention—it's a win-win for everyone.

 For more information on how you can empower employees to survive the most daunting corporate difficulties, such as massive change, check out this blog post on Staying Engaged During Corporate Change.